Doctoral Preliminary Examination - Revised February, 2014

 The administration of the exams is as follows:

-For the primary exam, you will be given FIVE HOURS (of which, one hour should be reserved for revision) to answer three out of five questions; for a secondary exam, you will be given THREE HOURS to answer two out of four questions; for a negotiated secondary exam, you will be given THREE HOURS to answer to answer one or two questions out of four.
+- For the primary exam, you will be given FIVE HOURS (of which, one hour should be reserved for revision) to answer three out of five questions; for a secondary exam, you will be given THREE HOURS to answer two out of four questions; for a negotiated secondary exam, you will be given THREE HOURS to answer one or two questions out of four.
 The questions will be answered on a computer, and your location will be established in consultation with the Director of Graduate Studies.

 The oral part of the preliminary examination, normally scheduled two to four weeks after successful completion of the written examination, will also cover your primary and secondary fields.
 It is expected that many of the questions posed during the oral will derive from your performance on the written examination.
 Questions on additional matters relevant to your primary and secondary fields will also be posed.